 However, if the capacity of your fire is too high, the room will quickly become too hot.
 As a result, you will soon be forced to turn the fire down low or even off and no longer enjoy the play of flames.
 Moreover, a high-powered fire cannot dissipate heat optimally.
 It is therefore important to buy a gas fire or gas stove that matches the capacity of the room you are heating.

-Determining the correct capacity of a gas fire
+Determining the correct output of a gas fire

-What capacity you need in your specific living situation depends on several factors.
-It depends on the volume of the space to be heated and the extent to which your home or space is insulated.
-You determine the capacity by multiplying the length, width and height of the space and thus calculating the cubic meters of efficiency.
+Which capital you need in your specific living situation depends on a number of factors.
+It depends, among other things, on the content of the room to be heated and the extent to which your home / room itself is insulated.

-Is your home equipped with good insulation, such as roof insulation, floor and / or cavity wall insulation or double-glazing?
-This is usually the case for new, recently built houses or homes that have not been professionally renovated and insulated until recently.
-The red class (A) applies to a home like this when determining the required capacity for your fire.
+Is your home equipped with good insulation, such as roof insulation, floor and / or cavity wall insulation, or double glazing?
+This is usually the case with recent new-build homes or homes that have been professionally renovated and insulated not so long ago.
+With such a home, the red line (A) applies when determining the required power of your fire.

-Is your home fitted with insulation but already slightly older, for example?
-Do you have double-glazing, but only basic wall and floor insulation?
-Then adhere to the orange class (B) when determining your required capacity.
-Obviously, you can also choose to insulate the house first and then purchase a fire with a lower capacity, which ultimately saves heating costs.
+Is your home equipped with insulation, but for example a bit older?
+Do you have double glazing, but do you only have basic wall and floor insulation?
+Then you can keep the orange line (B) when determining the required power.
+You can of course also choose to insulate the house better first and then purchase a fire with a lower power, this ultimately saves heating costs.

-Is your home poorly insulated and do you not have double-glazing?
-Then adhere to class C when determining the right capacity for your gas fire.
-Keep in mind that if you allow your home to be better insulated in the future, you may have a fire that provides too much capacity.
+Is your home poorly insulated and do you not have double glazing?
+Then follow line C when determining the right power for your gas fire.
+Keep in mind that if you have your home better insulated in the future, you may have a fire that provides too much power.